 Realistic Urban TerrainThe Guardian Centers’ Metroplex is based off of an active city grid with up to three miles of DOT specification roadway.
 The cityscape has over eighty (80) brick and mortar structures varying from one (1) to three (3) stories.
 Two and three story structures have stairwells and roof top access.
 Three story structures have built in anchor points for rappelling.
 The city features a fully functional three story government type building with working elevator and FAA certified roof-top helipad.
 Other structures replicate common urban area structures such as a hospital, convenience store, courthouse, school, office building, hotel and more.
 All roadways within the metroplex are DOT spec streets with appropriate intersections, alleys and parking spaces.

-Small Arms/Multi-purpose RangesThe Guardian Centers’ Small Range is a 50 meter fully automated range system.
+Small Arms/Multi-purpose RangesThe Guardian Centers’ Small Arms Range is a 50 meter fully automated range system.
 There are 12 firing points on the range that host individual targets from zero firing distance incrementally up to fifty meters.
 All firing points can be centrally operated utilizing the main control interface by the RSO or each individual firer has the ability to control their own target system utilizing a programmable touch pad located at each firing point.
 The central main control unit and the individual touch pad systems are programmable to perform up to 999 different variations of target manipulation.
 The Multi-Purpose Range is a 360 degree range for small arms shooting while moving and explosives training.
-The net explosive weight limit is 36 lbs for explosives and demolition.
 Target systems and facades can be built on site including door frames and variations of walls.

 Demo/Explosive EntryThe Guardian Centers’ cityscape is a dynamic multi-purpose training venue that allows the end user to conduct simunitions and live fire full mission profile training scenarios including explosive entry and prosecution of force on force targets.
 All structures have door and window frames capable of hanging a variety of doors, from hollow core to steel exterior doors and different window glass ballistics.
 Realistic urban terrain sniper activity is a unique capability Guardian Centers is approved for, allowing the customer to provide realistic over watch, pre-assault or initiating fire during full mission profile exercises.